 vi.
 At the termination of a contract:

 a.
-ImpactProduct management is committed to building and maintains an incident management program in order to support the organization’s business mission, protect its customer data and services, and protect ImpactProduct proprietary information, systems, services, facilities, and people.
+Winware management is committed to building and maintaining an incident management program in order to support the organization’s business mission, protect its customer data and services, and protect Winware proprietary information, systems, services, facilities, and people.

 i.
 Changing the configuration of, removing, de-activation or otherwise tampering with any malware software that has been installed on systems is only allowed for authorized users.

 ii.
-All incidences of malware or virus must be reported immediately to ImpactProduct management.
+All incidences of malware or virus must be reported immediately to Winware management.
 The infected system must be isolated as soon as possible from the network infrastructure and handled.

 iii.
-Any actual or suspected information security incidents must be reported to ImpactProduct management as soon as they are suspected.
+Any actual or suspected information security incidents must be reported to Winware management as soon as they are suspected.

 iv.
 Information security incidents must be managed in accordance with defined Incident Management standards, comply with applicable local legal and regulatory requirements, designate specific people to be available to respond to alerts, and be supported by tools and procedures.